csc-training/summerschool/hpc-ai/docs/02-parallel-ai.md

 - DP is Python threads-based, DDP is multiprocess-based
   - No Python threads limitations, such as GIL
 - Simpler data flow
-- High inter-GPU communication overhead
+- DDP has a High inter-GPU communication overhead (all-reduce)
 - Overlapping pipeline of gradient all-reduce with layer gradient computation